-While the advantages of living in a group may be obvious, many species live solitary lives, only coming into contact with another member of their species for reproduction.
+While the advantages of living in a group may be obvious, many species live solitary lives, only coming into contact with another species member for reproduction.

 Generally, most solitary animals will begin to reject their juvenile offspring when they are ready to mate again.
-Living alone means it is not beneficial to have the previous year’s offspring to care for while also caring for a newborn.
+Living alone means it is not beneficial to have the previous year’s offspring while also caring for a newborn.

 The main advantage to living alone is that the animal only needs to find food to sustain itself, and in the case of females, their offspring during the weaning process.
-There is less competition for food resources for solitary animals compared to those who live in groups.
+There is less competition for food resources for solitary animals than for those who live in groups.

-An added benefit of a solitary lifestyle is the decrease in the risk of disease transmission.
+An added benefit of a solitary lifestyle is decreasing the risk of disease transmission.
 Living in a large group means the transmission of infection or parasites is common, but living alone greatly reduces this risk.
-If a solitary animal dies of an illness or infection, the chances are another of their species will not come across them for some time.
-In these cases, the animal will have begun to decompose, and the bacteria or virus will have died due to lack of a healthy host.
+If a solitary animal dies of an illness or infection, another of its species will not come across them for some time.
+In these cases, the animal will have begun to decompose, and the bacteria or virus will have died due to the lack of a healthy host.

 The great white shark lives alone for most of the year, only forming a group during the breeding season.
 As soon as the mating season is over, the individual sharks will return to their solitary lives.
 When a great white gives birth, she may prey on her own young, so they must swim away quickly to survive.